cjus/qcypher/README.md

 Queries are written in the [Cypher query language](http://www.neo4j.org/learn/cypher) to interact with the graph.

+> Earlier versions of QCypher only allowed you to import and use the module.
+This meant that you could only use one Neo4j database at one time.
+You must now require qcypher which returns a constructor function, then you can create an instance for use as before.

+> var QCypher = require('qcypher')
+>  	, qcypher = new QCypher();
+>

 ```
   var QCypher = require('qcypher')
   	, qcypher = new QCypher()